• Bloglovin

 I went home with a pink sun-kissed shoulders and so many puffy red scratches on my forearms that you’d swear I was in a cat fight.
 But I also carried home a BOX full of plump ripe mulberries and blackberries.
 No pain no gain.

 Do you know how long it takes to pick enough mulberries and blackberries for any recipe worthwhile?
-Thank goodness for Carla’s company (psst – have you seen her new site design??).
 I now appreciate the price tag on that small clamshell of berries at the market.

 Coconut Rice Pudding with Mint Mulberry Compote